LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

       Remember to double click on the schema name in the file tree to make it the default schema.

 #.
 In the administration tab, create a new user, ``techjobs`` with the same settings as described in
    the lesson tutorial.
+This user should have the password ``techjobs`` as well.

 #.
 Update ``build.gradle`` with the necessary dependencies.
+At this point, you should be able to run the tests.
+Run the tests in `TestTaskOne` to verify your gradle dependencies.

 #.
-Update ``src/resources/application.properties`` with the right info.
+Update ``src/resources/application.properties`` with the correct info.
 This will include
    ``spring.datasource.url`` set to the address of your database connection, as well as the username and password for a user you have created.
 Refer to the tip below for the other properties you must add to complete your database setup.